f4gkr/libgkr4gpu/README.md

 - Thread safe
 - Supports **ONLY** int ratios: output rate / input rate MUST be an integer
-- Supports oversampling out the output stream (typically for digital mode decoding)
+- Supports oversampling in the output stream (typically for digital mode decoding)
 - Dynamic add/remove/start/stop for the DDC channels
 - Includes a "filter cache" to avoid to recompute taps when multiple channels share the same config

 It is a simplified version of the code included in the [SDR-Technologies SDRVM](https://www.sdrtechnologies.fr/products/sdr-virtual-machine/).

 This library has been presented during the **FOSDEM 2024**.

 Please note that this library is (c) Sylvain AZARIAN (F4GKR) and is released under the *GNU General Public License v3.0*.
-If you need to reuse this code for specifict purposes, please contact me.
+If you need to reuse this code for specific purposes, please contact me.

 ## Benchmark with the example app